Hornan7/Testnet_Scenarios/README.md

 #### Comments:
 Honestly, it’s a relief.
 Because I would have hated the simple possibility of having, even for a moment, an authorized member of the Constitutional Committee who could single-handedly decide the outcome of a governance action.
 I'm glad that's not the case.

-# Stage 2
+# Second Test
 Now that we know the outcome of Stage 1, I would like to determine if the Quorum should simply be reached or if it should be crossed.
-To do this, we will need 3 yes votes in total and when I have the results at the next Epoch, we will move on to Stage 3.
+To do this, we will need 3 yes votes in total and when I have the results at the next Epoch, we will move on to the third test.

 ## Governance action 1 - Protocol Parameters Update (Epoch 194)
 #### TxId: `eec0e234dd5b7e7daef5c4bfb9474025efe15d009843a2f4f01c3a40f98f2ce1#0`